raspberrypilearning/xai-challenge-text-classifier/en/step_3.md

 Click the **Test** button to test your model.
 Your model will predict whether the text you entered is heroic or villainous and will tell you the level of confidence the model has in that prediction.

 ![](images/test_text.png)
-In this example, the model is only 19% certain the quote from the Wizard of Oz is spoken by a hero.
-(It is - Dorothy says it!)
-19% is not a very good confidence score; most commercial classification applications need to operate at around 95-99% confidence!
+In this example, the model is only 19% certain the quote from the Wizard of Oz is spoken by a hero (it is — Dorothy says it!).
+19% is not a very good confidence score; most commercial classification applications need to operate at around 95–99% confidence!

 --- /task ---

 --- task ---

-Once you have tested a few different quotes, think about these important things:
+Once you have tested a few different quotes, think about these important things and add your answers to your Blueprint:

 1. Describe the results of your testing.
 How accurate was the model?
 2. Why do you think the prediction is sometimes wrong?